Jarren Duran Player Props: Red Sox vs. Reds

-Jarren Duran -- with a slugging percentage of .179 in his past 10 games, including no home runs) -- will be in action for the Boston Red Sox against the Cincinnati Reds, with Luke Weaver on the mound, on May 31 at 7:10 PM ET.
+Jarren Duran -- with a slugging percentage of .175 in his past 10 games, including no home runs) -- will be in action for the Boston Red Sox versus the Cincinnati Reds, with Hunter Greene on the hill, on June 1 at 7:10 PM ET.

-In his previous appearance, he went 1-for-5 with a double and an RBI against the Reds.
+He had a one-hit showing in his last game (1-for-4) against the Reds.

 Jarren Duran Game Info & Props vs. the Reds